Who we are

 If you edit or publish an article, again let us know how you did it, because we didn’t add that functionality.
 It will also result in an additional cookie saved in your browser.
 This cookie includes no personal data and simply indicates the post ID of the article you just edited.
-It expires after 1 day.
-Note that it could be shared as proof you did the impossible; go buy a lottery ticket.
+It expires after day.

 We count who comes from where, and who sent you.
 That’s about it.
 A VPN, or a privacy filter on your browser basically disables most of this, other than we counted you as coming in to see us.
 Really, the only thing we care about is how many people came to each page.
 That’s data our marketing intern likes, for some reason.
 We prefer to just go listen to more music.

 No one.
 Seriously.
 We don’t share.
 We’re selfish that way.

 If you leave a comment, the comment and its metadata are retained indefinitely.
 This is so we can recognize and approve any follow-up comments automatically instead of holding them in a moderation queue.
 If it’s a comment that hurts our feelings, be assured that we don’t hold a grudge for more than a few days.
 Six weeks at most.

 For users that register on our website, we also store the personal information you provide in your user profile.
 All users can see, edit, or delete their personal information at any time (except they cannot change their username).
 Website administrators can also see and edit that information.
 But don’t worry – see that section about who we share your data with.
 We don’t share.